-14. If the clearance is below the 0.008", loosen the two socket head cap screws and pull up on the knuckle assembly until the proper vertical clearance is achieved.
+- 13. If the clearance is above 0.011", loosen the socket head cap screws and push down on the knuckle assembly until the proper vertical clearance is achieved.
+Add (0.005") shim if necessary. - 14.
+If the clearance is below the 0.008", loosen the two socket head cap screws and pull up on the knuckle assembly until the proper vertical clearance is achieved.
 If the 0.008" minimum clearance is unattainable it may be necessary to remove a 0.005" shim.

-NOTE The II Hendrickson Genuine part, socket head cap screw comes with a pre-applied loctite compound.
+The B Hendrickson Genuine part, socket head cap screw comes with a pre-applied loctite compound.

-WARNING PRIOR TO INSTALLATION ENSURE THAT ALL RESIDUAL LOCTITE MATERIAL IS REMOVED FROM THE MOUNTING BOLTS AND THE THREAD BORES IN THE UPPER STEERING KNUCKLE, AND NEW LOCTITE 277 OR EQUIVALENT IS APPLIED TO HELP ENSURE THAT THE BOLTS SUSTAIN THE PROPER TORQUE REQUIREMENT.
+A WARNING PRIOR TO INSTALLATION ENSURE THAT ALL RESIDUAL LOCTITE MATERIAL IS REMOVED FROM THE MOUNTING BOLTS AND THE THREAD BORES IN THE UPPER STEERING KNUCKLE, AND NEW LOCTITE 277 OR EQUIVALENT IS APPLIED TO HELP ENSURE THAT THE BOLTS SUSTAIN THE PROPER TORQUE REQUIREMENT.
 FAILURE TO DO SO CAN CAUSE LOSS OF VEHICLE CONTROL RESULTING IN PERSONAL INJURY OR PROPERTY DAMAGE.

-- 15. Remove one old socket head cap screw and replace with new socket head cap screw and tighten to (175-200 foot pounds torque. - 16.
-Remove second socket head cap screw and replace with new socket head cap screw.
-Tighten socket head cap screw to 💽 175-200 foot pounds torque. - 17.
-Recheck the vertical clearance with the dial indicator or a 0.010" feeler gauge.
-See Figure 9-58. - 18.
-Remove the three (3) brake torque plate mounting bolts, they should thread out freely. - 19.
-Remove the bottle jack and continue assembling the wheel ends. - 20.
-Install the brake torque plate.

-A WARNING DO NOT GREASE KNUCKLES WITHOUT THE BRAKE TORQUE PLATE INSTALLED AND TIGHTENED TO PROPER TORQUE.
+Remove one old socket head cap screw, replace with new socket head cap screw and tighten to 175-200 foot pounds torque.
+Remove second socket head cap screw, replace with new socket head cap screw and tighten to 175-200 foot pounds torque.
+Recheck the vertical clearance with the dial indicator or a 0.010" feeler gauge, see Figure 9-56.
+18. Remove the brake spider bolts, they should thread out freely.
+19. Remove the bottle jack and continue assembling the wheel ends.
+IMPORTANT NOTE Loctite applied to the three brake spider bolts is a critical procedure to ensure that these bolts sustain the torque requirement for the steering knuckle assembly.
+Apply loctite to the three brake spider bolts prior to installation into the brake spider.
+Tighten bolts to 175-200 foot pounds torque.
+WARNING DO NOT GREASE KNUCKLES WITHOUT THE BRAKE SPIDER INSTALLED AND TIGHTENED TO PROPER TORQUE.
 FAILURE TO DO SO CAN CAUSE COMPONENT DAMAGE RESULTING IN FAILURE AND LOSS OF VEHICLE CONTROL, POSSIBLY CAUSING PERSONAL INJURY OR PROPERTY DAMAGE.
 21. Install the tie rod end into the lower steering knuckle arm.
-22. Tighten the castle nuts to 🛐 185 foot pounds torque then rotate the castle nut to the next castle slot and install cotter pin.
-23. Install the drag link into the steering arm and tighten to vehicle manufacturer's specifications.
+22. Tighten the tie rod castle nuts to 🗨 185 foot pounds torque, then rotate the castle nut to the next castle slot and install the tie rod cotter pin.
+23. Install the drag link into the steering arm and tighten to the vehicle manufacturer's torque specifications.
 24. Install new o-rings on the grease caps and lubricate o-rings with grease.
 25. Install grease caps and new retaining rings.
-26. Apply loctite to the three (3) brake torque plate mounting bolts prior to installation into the brake torque plate.
-Tighten bolts to 1 80-200 foot pounds torque.
-IMPORTANT NOTE Loctite applied to the three (3) brake backing plate mounting bolts is a critical procedure to ensure that these bolts sustain the torque requirement of Steering knuckle assembly.

-27. Install the hub, brake caliper assembly, wheels and tires.

-- 28. Remove jack and safety stands. - 29.
-Grease the steering knuckles with the vehicle on the floor.

-TIE ROD END AND CROSS TUBE

-NOTE The tie rod assembly is designed for use on a mechanical suspension with hydraulic brakes, it is not designed for vehicles with air brakes.
+26. Install brakes, drums, wheels, tires and grease steering knuckles with the vehicle on the floor.
+27. Remove the jack and safety stands.
+TIE ROD END AND CROSS TUBE NOTE The FCCC tie rod assembly is designed for use on a mechanical suspension with hydraulic brakes, it is not designed for vehicles with air brakes.
 Hendrickson supplies different tie rod assemblies and each type may take a different replacement tie rod end kit to service.
-Prior to ordering find the part number on the tie rod tube, see Hendrickson publication no. SEU-0223 or contact Hendrickson Sales Engineering for corresponding kit numbers.
+Prior to ordering find the part number on the tie rod tube, see Hendrickson Publication No. SEU 0223 or contact Hendrickson Sales.

 - 1. Chock the wheels. - 2.
+Position the steer axle tires straight ahead.

+Engineering for corresponding kit numbers.

-Position the steer axle tires straight ahead. - 3.
-Remove the cotter pin and castle nut. - 4.
-Lightly tap the side of the Ackermann arm to loosen the tie rod end from the Ackermann arm, see Figure 9-59. - FIGURE 9-59 - 5.
-Repeat to steps 3 and 4 to remove the other tie rod end. - 6.
-Remove the cross tube and tie rod ends from the vehicle. - 7.
-Mount the cross tube in a soft jaw vice.
+- 3. Remove the cotter pin and castle nut. - 4.
+Lightly tap the side of the Ackermann arm to loosen the tie rod end from the Ackermann arm, see Figure 9-57.

+Lightly tap the side of Ackermann arm to loosen the tie rod end.